In this blog we’d like to shine a spotlight on our sustainability, environmental impact and carbon footprint policies.

 Our electricity supply here at HQ is now generated by 100% renewable sources and supplied to us from Bulb Energy who source electricity from wind, solar and hydro.
 They work with generators of all different sizes, from small-scale sites like Tyn y Cornel Hydro in Snowdonia to large-scale off-shore wind farms - by switching to renewable energy, we can save approximately 3.5 tonnes of carbon per year.

-In addition to this change, we also support Offset Earth who plant trees and fund the world’s best climate solutions.
+In addition to this change, we also support Ecologi who plant trees and fund the world’s best climate solutions.

-Head over to Offset Earth to read more and see the impact it is having - at the time of writing, we had 124 trees and 2.34 tonnes of carbon reduction).
+Head over to Ecologi to read more and see the impact it is having - at the time of writing, we had 193 trees and 3.51 tonnes of carbon reduction).